codedeviate/nrun/README.md

 ### Global mapping and environment
 Global section names are "\*" for mapping values and "\*" for environment values.
 These values will be overridden by values defined in the specific directory.

+If a value is already defined in the environment for the current shell then that value will be used instead of the value defined in the .nrun.json file.

 ```json
 {